 The first digit of a course number indicates the class level at which the student would ordinarily register for the course, but students may enroll in lower level courses as well as one level above their class ranking as follows:

 A student may petition for a grade of Incomplete only when the student has a justifiable reason for his or her inability to complete the course.
-This may include, but is not limited to military activation after the 2nd week of the semester, significant and long-term illness which is documented by School Nurse and physician records, etc. The petition must be made prior to a letter grade (A-F or W) being posted.
+The petition must be made prior to a letter grade (A-F or W) being posted.
 The student and the instructor will designate a due date for all work to be completed and after the student’s coursework is submitted to the instructor, the student will be assessed a final letter grade.
-The due date for the coursework must be less than 1 year from the end of the term.
+The due date for the coursework must be less than 1 year from the end of the term, with the exception of the Thesis, Scholarly Project, or COUN 640 Counseling Internship.
 Failure to complete coursework by the agreed upon timeframe will result in a grade of F being posted.

 Failure to complete a course within the semester may impact Financial Aid eligibility.
 The student is encouraged to seek counsel from the START Office prior to petitioning for an Incomplete.